 Why take this course?
 Ideas and commercially successful innovations are the principal drivers of economic growth.
-In emergent markets and economies populated with start-ups, the agile management of intellectual capital in general and intellectual properties in particular can be the difference that makes a difference in the market place.
-The growing significance of these assets was a driver for the formation of the World Trade Organization (WTO) and the UN Agency the World Intellectual Property Organization (WIPO).
-The rise of these assets is manifesting a fundamental change in business practice is best seen in the 700 percent increase in Intellectual asset licensing revenues \$40B to over \$300B that has occurred in the eight years from 1996 to 2004.
+In both mature firms and start-ups, the agile management of intellectual capital in general and intellectual properties in particular can be the difference that makes a difference in the market place.
+The growing significance of these assets was a driver for the formation of the UN Agency the World Intellectual Property Organization (WIPO) and more recently the World Trade Organization (WTO).
+Evidence of the fundamental change in business practice is best seen in the 700 percent increase in Intellectual asset licensing revenues \$40B to over \$300B that has occurred in the eight years from 1996 to 2004.
 Markets for the trading of these assets are also forming.
 In this course we explore how managers can build market advantages based on these fundamental shifts in the foundation of the global economy.